-Chemotherapy can, however, cause several temporary side effects.
+Chemotherapy can, however, cause several temporary and long term side effects.
 Although these may be worse with combined radiation therapy, they generally disappear gradually after the treatment has ended.

-The more common side effects are nausea, vomiting, diarrhea, sores (mucositis) in the mouth (resulting in problems swallowing and sensitivity in the mouth and throat), increased susceptibility to infection, anemia, hair loss, general fatigue, numbness in the hands and feet, hearing loss, kidney damage, bleeding problems, malaise, and balance problem.
+The more common side effects are nausea, vomiting, taste alteration, diarrhea, sores (mucositis) in the mouth (resulting in problems swallowing and sensitivity in the mouth and throat), increased susceptibility to infection, anemia, hair loss, general fatigue, numbness in the hands and feet (neuropathy), hearing loss, kidney damage, radiation recall dermatitis, bleeding problems, malaise, and balance problem.
+Some side effects (e.g., nausea, mucositis) are generally more pronounced in those who receive radiation in combination with chemotherapy.
 An oncologist and other medical specialist watch for and treat these side effects.

 Bruising or bleeding